mguilli/launchschool/rb120/oopbook/ooruby_notes.md

 Public methods comprise and object's interface
-Private methods are only available from other methods in the class Protected methods behave like public methods from inside the class Protected methods behave like private methods from outside the class Protected methods can be called by other instances of the same class
+Private methods are only available from other methods in the class Private methods can not be accessed by instances of the class, only the class itself Protected methods behave like public methods from inside the class Protected methods behave like private methods from outside the class Protected methods can be called by other instances of the same class